 WWA follows the Colorado Department of Health & Education guidelines and infectious disease protocols.

 It is Jeffco Policy that any medications must be kept in the WWA clinic.
 A JeffCo Medication Agreement Form must accompany all medications (see below for link).
-Please note that it must be the JeffCo form for us to be able to dispense meds at school.
+Please note that it must be the JeffCo form for us to be able to dispense meds at school, and all medications must be provided by the parent.
 Both over-the-counter and prescription medications require both the parent’s and the physician’s signatures.
 In the instance of an Epi-Pen or Asthma inhaler, the appropriate forms are linked below.
 You can turn in the form to the front office or ask your doctor to fax it to 303-423-4388, Attention: Viki Duvall.

 All medications MUST be in their original packaging (no zip lock baggies) and all prescriptions must have the pharmacy label on them with students name clearly visible.
 If you have questions, please contact Viki Duvall or Audrey Klein at 303-431-3694, extension 279.

 - Medication Agreement Form

 - Epi-Pen Plan